Here are the main highlights:

 - Following a routine service schedule is the best way to protect against intake and ignition problems that cause RPMs to fluctuate while accelerating.

-I’ll now start the guide by explaining why this issue occurs in more detail.
+I’ll now commence the guide by explaining why this issue occurs in greater detail.

 Table of ContentsShow